DefGuard/docs/features/device-posture-verification.md

 {% endhint %}

 {% hint style="warning" %}
-**Posture verification feature is available starting with Defguard Core v2.1 and Defguard Client v2.1.**
+**Posture verification requires Defguard Core 2.1 and a client that supports it:**

+* **Desktop Client 2.1.0 or newer** on Windows, macOS and Linux
+* **Mobile client 1.7.0 or newer** on iOS and Android

-Once posture checks are assigned to a location, that location does not appear in Defguard clients older than 2.1.
+Older clients do not receive the configuration for locations with posture checks assigned, so such a location does not appear in them.
+See [Desktop Client](../using-defguard-for-end-users/desktop-client/) for what changed in 2.1.

-Older clients do not support posture verification and cannot access posture-protected locations.
 {% endhint %}

 Posture checks let you verify the security state of a user’s device before allowing it to connect to a location.
 Instead of trusting only the user’s identity, Defguard can also evaluate device requirements such as: